What is Florence Italy known for?

 Leather

-Florence and nearby regions are the biggest leather producers in Italy and are famed for the quality of their products.
-The tradition of producing and working leather dates back to ancient times when the proximity to the Arno River provided the enormous water supply needed for the tanning process.
+Florence and its surrounding regions are the largest leather producers in Italy and are famed for the quality of their products.
+The tradition of producing and working leather dates back to ancient times, when proximity to the Arno River provided the enormous water supply needed for tanning.

-This century-long tradition is still kept alive today by artisans who continue to love their hand-crafting leather.
-Their leather is exceptionally soft and supple, but they still design new textures, embossing, and colors.
+This century-long tradition is still kept alive by artisans who continue to love crafting leather by hand.
+Their leather is exceptionally soft and supple, but they continue to develop new textures, embossing, and colors.

 Huge tourist crowds